our unique beet schnapps

 The original beet schnapps from WIldschönau Tirol

 Nowhere else in Tirol or Austria is the so-called "Krautinger" allowed to be distilled.
-The beet schnapps is made from the white beet.
+The beet schnapps is made from white beet.

 Production of the Wildschönau Krautinger schnapps

 The white stubble beet (also called water turnip) is harvested in summer and autumn.
 It must be washed clean and reduced to mash.
-The mash is thickened to a third of its original volume, left to ferment with yeast for 48 hours and finally distilled.
+The mash is reduced to a third of its original volume, left to ferment with yeast for 48 hours and finally distilled.

 However, the process is not as simple as it sounds.

-Besides patience, there are many other contributing factors to the quality of Krautinger schnapps.
-Among other things, the fire; electric boilers are disdained by the beet farmers.
+Besides lots of patience, there are many other contributing factors to the quality of Krautinger schnapps; the fire for example; electric boilers are disdained by the beet farmers.
+Beech wood provides the necessary temperatures.
+Die-hard "Krautinger distillers" abhor industrial seeds and grow the seeds themselves.

 Best in Tradition 2022